bu-ma415/Rstudents-group-project/README.md

 Arohi - What is the trend of most frequent violations been over time?
 For example, what are the most common violations in 2015 overall vs in 2020?
 Why?

+Setup:

+1-2 pages for intro

-EDA - most frequent violations, most common time that violations are committed (i.e - before or after typical health inspections occur), restaurants with higher proportion of fails vs passes (pizza restaurants vs something else)
+2-3 pages for EDA (most frequent violations, most common season they're committed, higher proportions of fails vs passes)

+6-8 pages for context for individual question + analysis + graphs + discussion

+1-2 for results and conclusion

+1-2 pages for citations

+)